Leptospirosis: Serological tests

 Rapid detection of Leptospira can be done by quantifying the IgM antibodies using an enzyme-linked immunosorbent assay (ELISA).
 Typically, L. biflexa antigen is used to detect the IgM antibodies.
 This test can quickly determine the diagnosis and help in early treatment.
 However, the test specificity depends upon the type of antigen used and the presence of antibodies from previous infections.
 The presence of other diseases such as Epstein–Barr virus infection, viral hepatitis, and cytomegalovirus infection can cause false-positive results.
-Other rapid screening tests have been developed such as dipsticks, latex and slide agglutination tests.
+Other rapid screening tests have been developed such as dipsticks, latex, and slide agglutination tests.

 The microscopic agglutination test (MAT) is the reference test for the diagnosis of leptospirosis.
 MAT is a test where serial dilutions of patient sera are mixed with different serovars of Leptospira.
 The mixture is then examined under a dark field microscope to look for agglutination.
 The highest dilution where 50% agglutination occurs is the result.
 MAT titres of 1:100 to 1:800 are diagnostic of leptospirosis.
 A fourfold or greater rise in titre of two sera taken at symptoms' onset and three to 10 days of disease onset confirms the diagnosis.
 During the acute phase of the disease, MAT is not specific in detecting a serotype of Leptospira because of cross-reactivity between the serovars.
 In the convalescent phase, MAT is more specific in detecting the serovar types.
 MAT requires a panel of live antigens and requires laborious work.

 Molecular tests

 Leptospiral DNA can be amplified by using polymerase chain reaction (PCR) from serum, urine, aqueous humour, CSF, and autopsy specimens.
 It detects the presence of bacteria faster than MAT during the first few days of infection without waiting for the appearance of antibodies.
-As PCR detects the presence of leptospiral DNA in the blood it is useful even when the bacteria is killed by antibiotics.
+As PCR detects the presence of leptospiral DNA in the blood it is useful even when the bacteria are killed by antibiotics.